dmitriytat/jedi-validate/README.md

     <input id="email" type="email" name="email" class="required">
 ```

-* type="email" or class="email" to validate as email.
+* type="email" or class="email" to validate as email
-* required or class="required" to validate as a required field.
+* required or class="required" to validate as a required field

 #### Custom Validation Rules